Volunteer in Chile

 You could participate on a medical/healthcare program which are usually operated in places like Santiago, you might need to be either studying or already working in the industry to take part.
 There are also community centres which care for poor or underprivileged children throughout the country, assistance is needed all year round as many of these operations are underfunded.
 This will be an experience which might be quite eye opening but unforgettable.
 Some placements can involve working with blind or disabled children, international staff are invited to apply and help - this is probably the most rewarding program available.

-No previous experience is required just the willingness to make a difference, you will be expected to be on time, professional, fun and be able to work in teams.
+- Eligibility: No previous experience is required just the willingness to make a difference, you will be expected to be on time, professional, fun and be able to work in teams.
 Learning basic Spanish is also highly recommended, this will enable you to interact with locals and people you are volunteering with.
 Please be aware some projects can be in rural or urban areas.
 You will not need a visa prior to arriving in Chile.
 We highly recommend learning at least some basic Spanish words and getting a phrase book before departing, this will really enhance your experience and make traveling a lot easier.
 You can combine certain programs with Spanish language courses in Chile, there are classes for all levels and abilities.

-Shared volunteer accommodation is offered with other participants as well as home stays with a local family.
+- Accommodation: Shared volunteer accommodation is offered with other participants as well as home stays with a local family.
 Each family is carefully selected and they will welcome you into their home.
 This is a great cultural exchange where you can improve your Spanish and also help the hosts improve their English, local people are very friendly and are well known for their hospitality.

-Most organisations will require you to work around 5 days per week, usually around 4-6 hours per day.
+- Typical Week: Most organisations will require you to work around 5 days per week, usually around 4-6 hours per day.
 This can vary depending on the placement, try to be flexible and open minded to changes in schedules.
 There will be lots of free time for you to take everything in or go sightseeing.
 In your spare time you might want to organise an excursion, watching a football game or visiting a rodeo show or parade with Chilean cowboys and dancing the night away to the national dance of Chile the cueca is also recommended.

 Start Dates & How to Apply

 Weekly arrival dates throughout the year but placements must be booked in advance to secure a spot.
 There are one week placements and longer available.
 By using our website you can find structured, cheap and free volunteer opportunities in Chile.
 Some organisations might require you to pay a participate which includes accommodation, meals, transport and support.
 You will usually be required to pay for flights to Chile.
+If you need any help arranging a volunteer placement in Chile please get in touch.

 Volunteer in Chile for Free